Switzerland’s Cold War Era “AK” Battle Rifle🇨🇭SIG SG 542 in 1 Minute #Shorts

 Quick Summary

-The SIG SG 542 is Switzerland's Cold War era battle rifle, distinct from FAL or SCAR designs.
-It features AK-like long-stroke piston operation, rotary drum sights, a grenade-launching muzzle device, and accepts 20-round magazines.
+The SIG SG 542 is Switzerland's Cold War era battle rifle, distinguished by its AK-like long-stroke gas piston operation, rotary drum sights, and a grenade launching muzzle device.
+It utilizes 20-round magazines and features a dovetail optics mount, offering a unique blend of reliability and functionality from its time.

 Chapters